Boolean Decision Rules via Column Generation: Numerical Evaluation

-} The superiority of CG compared to BRS, AM, and BCD is carried over into Table~\ref{tbl:acc}, especially for larger datasets (bottom partition in the table).
+The superiority of CG compared to BRS, AM, and BCD is carried over into Table~\ref{tbl:acc}, especially for larger datasets (bottom partition in the table).
 Compared to RIPPER, which is designed to maximize accuracy, CG is very competitive.
 The head-to-head ``win-loss'' record is nearly even and on no dataset is CG less accurate by more than $1\%$, whereas RIPPER is worse by $\sim 2\%$ on ionosphere, liver, and tic-tac-toe.
-Moreover on larger datasets, CG tends to learn significantly simpler rule sets that are nearly as or even more accurate than RIPPER, e.g. on bank-marketing and magic.
+Moreover on larger datasets, CG tends to learn significantly simpler rule sets that are nearly as or even more accurate than RIPPER, e.g. on bank-marketing, magic, and FICO.
 CART on the other hand is less competitive in this experiment.
+Tic-tac-toe is notable in admitting an exact rule set solution, corresponding to all positions with three x's or or's in a row.
+CG succeeds in finding this rule set whereas the other algorithms including RF cannot quite do so.

+Given our use of IP, a relevant question is whether certifiably optimal or near optimal solutions to the Master IP can be obtained in practice.
+Such guarantees are most interesting when the achieved training accuracies are low as they rule out the existence of much better solutions.
+Among the small instances where the training accuracy is below 90\% for CG, we are able to obtain optimal or near optimal solutions to the training problem for heart, liver, and transfusion.
+For example, for transfusion, we can certify that the optimality gap is at most 0.7\% when the bound on the complexity of the rule set $C$ is set to 15.
+Note that our IP formulation \eqref{eq:mp_obj}-\eqref{eq:mp_binary} solves the training problem with the Hamming loss objective.
+For the medium to large datasets, we are unable to accomplish this task as we are unable to solve the Pricing problem to optimality or near-optimality within our specified time limits.

+We conclude this section with an example of a DNF rule learned by CG, specifically the one that maximizes accuracy on the FICO data with two simple clauses: